 I also gained access to the ‘My Perfectly Planned 2017’ online course with downloadable workbooks, ‘The Business Pros tell All’ A series of online video training, workbooks and meditations from 25 of the worlds class experts and the “She Means Business Course’ a 28-day business challenge starting 01 March.

 The book itself ties in with the FEA brand, very pink, white and gold.
-It is of high quality and feels very fresh and crisp to read, there are 259 pages broken down into 3 main sections including a brief introduction to the 28 day ‘She Means Business’ challenge at the end.
+It is of high quality and feels very fresh and crisp to read.
+There are 259 pages broken down into 3 main sections including a brief introduction to the 28 day ‘She Means Business’ challenge.
 And of course in true FEA fashion the book is jam packed with inspirational quotes.

 The first section of the book titled ‘She shows up for her dreams’ gives an in-depth story touching on Carries childhood and early years as a female entrepreneur.
 It is evident from the book that she has always had a strong and close network around her for support and encouragement – especially her father.
 She talks about creating a business vision, all the struggles every business owner has on their journey and how she was able to overcome them using beliefs from the law of attraction.

 The book is broken down into lots of little chapters, it is very easy to read and it allows you to stop-start (which is perfect when you have a toddler at the top of the stairs screaming down every 10 minutes or so).
 At the end of each chapter there is a ‘She Takes Action’ summary giving you key issues and points to action.
 I haven’t seen this in a book before and I think it is a lovely feature.

 Also at the end of the 3 main sections there is a checklist again to action various tasks, etc. Throughout the book Carrie refers to the resource section on the FEA website which features downloadable goodies to accompany the book itself.